Skip to main content

 Overview

-Multiplayer keeps a rolling record of your recent activity.
-If something doesn’t work as expected, you can manually save the recording and continue working.
+Multiplayer keeps a rolling record of your recent activity, and if something doesn’t work as expected, you can manually save the recording and continue working.

-If you encounter exceptions or errors Multiplayer will automatically save recordings that include them.
+If you encounter exceptions or errors in your frontend or backend, Multiplayer will automatically save recordings that include them.
 This makes it effortless to capture elusive, hard-to-reproduce problems.

 How it works